Theatres across the country may be closed – but the Disney Plus library is only continuing to grow.

 With the addition of Star on Disney Plus also, the streaming service now has access to hundreds more flicks from the likes of 20th Century Studios, Fox, and Searchlight Pictures for something different from the usual Disney lineup.

-While you can check out the full selection of movies from Star in our content guide, we’ve handpicked some of the best movies to join Disney Plus’ already fantastic line-up of titles.
+While you can check out our guide to the full selection of movies from Star, down below we’ve handpicked some of the best movies available across the entirety of Disney Plus.

 We’ve rounded up some of our top picks to help you choose what to watch, but scroll down for full lists by franchise; from Star Wars to Marvel and Pixar.